pvdabeel/mysonoff/README.md

-# MySonoff - OS X Menubar plugin
+# MySonoff - MacOS Menubar plugin

-Displays information about your Sonoff switches.
+Displays information about your Sonoff switches in the MacOS menubar.
 Allows you to control the switches in your home via the Ewelink API.

 ![Imgur](https://i.imgur.com/e01uIu6.png)